Kalinche/twice-trendy/README.md

-# Getting Started with [Your Fullstack Project Name]
+# Getting Started with Twice Trendy

-[Your Fullstack Project Name] is a fullstack application with a front-end utilizing Node.js and Express to create a Single Page Application (SPA), and a back-end built with Maven.
+Twice Trendy is a fullstack application with a front-end utilizing Node.js and Express to create a Single Page Application (SPA), and a back-end built with Maven.

 ## Prerequisites